 - Cauliflower ear which results from repeated trauma

 - Earlobes with large creases and wrinkles

-Dr. Guarnieri, owner of Williamsburg Plastic Surgery, can construct new ears or parts of ears can be constructed for patients who are missing them from causes that include birth defects, severe injuries and skin cancers.
+Dr. Guarnieri, owner of Williamsburg Plastic Surgery, can construct new ears or parts of ears for patients who are missing them from causes that include birth defects, severe injuries and skin cancers.

-People of any age who feel self-conscious about their ears may be good candidates for otoplasty, although it is typically performed on children between 4 and 14 years old.
-Ears are almost fully developed by the of age 4, so early surgery can help create self-confidence when a child begins going to school.
+Patient of any age who feel self-conscious about their ears may be good candidates for otoplasty.
+Ear pinning is typically performed on children between 4 and 14 years old.
+This is because ears are almost fully developed by the of age 4, so early surgery can help create self-confidence when a child begins going to school.
 However, not everyone is a candidate for otoplasty.
 Candidates must be in good general health and have realistic expectations about what surgery can do for them.

-Otoplasty generally takes 2 to 3 hours and is performed on an outpatient basis.
-The type of anesthesia used typically depends on the age of the patient, with general anesthesia recommended for very young patients, and local anesthesia and a sedative recommended for older children and adults.
+It generally takes Dr. Guarnieri about 2 to 3 hours to perform otoplasty on an outpatient basis.
+Typically, he uses general anesthesia for very young patients and local anesthesia plus a sedative for older children and adults.

 After the ears have healed completely, they usually have faint scars on their backs, which typically fade with time.
 Since Dr. Guarnieri strategically places the incisions behind the ears in the natural crease they become virtually invisible when healed.